LithoCoders/dailycpp/EffectiveModernC++/chapter4/Item21_prefer_make_unique.md

 # Item 21 - Prefer `std::make_unique` and `std::make_shared` to direct use of `new`

-Note: Contains snippets from Effective Mordern C++ by Scott Meyers
+Note: contributed by P. Contains snippets from Effective Mordern C++ by Scott Meyers

 `std::make_shared` is a part of C++11, but `std::make_unique` is part of C++14 and not C++11.